personalSol/devNotes/0 - inbox/nodemon.md

 Instead of running the file/server on node, we can run it on nodemon.

 After running the server to stop it, we press **CTRL + C**
+- whenever we do some changes in `.env` then we have to restart the server ourselves

 ## Code